OpenNewsLabs/field-guide-security-training-newsroom/drafts/scrubbing_metadata.md

-Trainer should begin by introducing participants to the concept of document metadata by showing multiple examples of Word documents, PDF files and images, showing where to find the metadata and what types of information may be “hidden” in a document’s guts.
+Trainer should begin by introducing participants to the concept of document metadata by showing multiple examples of Word documents, PDF files and images, showing where to find the metadata and what types of information may be "hidden" in a document’s guts.

 Microsoft Word example: